hpcosta/DSMModule/README.md

 1. Import the project to your Java editor.

-2. Copy the folder 'config' and 'internalResources' to the root of your project (it should be at the same level as the src folder).
+2. The folder 'config' and 'internalResources' should be at the same level as the src folder.
 	* The folder 'internalResources' contains models for the:
 		* TreeTagger (English, French, German, Italian, Portuguese and Spanish)
 		* OpenNLP (tokeniser, sentence splitter and NER - only for English)